-a. [] de Haas (2021) believes that migration is not too complex to attempt to explain.
-He further suggests that the argument of complexity should be used as the reason to develop new social theories.
+a. [] de e Haas (2021) believes that migration is not too complex to attempt to explain.
+He further suggest s that the argument of complexity should be used as the reason to develop new social theories.

-b. [] an aspirations-capabilities framework, proposed by de Haas (2021), sees migration as part of broader processes related to economic, social, political, technological, and demographic change.
+b. [] an aspirations-capabilities framework, proposed by de Haas (2021), sees migration a part of broader processes related to economic, social, political, technological, and demographic change.